Updated: May 20

 Did you know that bees were important for something else back in the day?
 Bees have been used during warfare, bags of bees would be thrown into trenches!
 Bees have also been trained to look for gunpowder and drugs.

-We all know that bees produce honey and it's renowned for it's nutritional and medicinal uses, such as for sore throats and coughs.
+We all know that bees produce honey and it's renowned for its nutritional and medicinal uses, such as for sore throats and coughs.
 Mother nature's larder has lots to offer from simple and easily obtainable and sustainable resources.
-If your not certain what something looks like to pick, why not try a foraging walk or course in your local area.
+If you are not certain what something looks like to pick, why not try a foraging walk or course in your local area.

-Have you tried any of these specialty local honeys?
+Have you tried any of these specialty local kinds of honey?
 What was your favourite?
 Please do get in touch and share.

-Did you know that bees can carry half there weight in pollen and nectar.
+Did you know that bees can carry half their weight in pollen and nectar?

-There are over 250 species of bee!
-The Italian Buckfast Bees are placid compared to the UK Black Bees that are quite aggressive.
+There are over 250 species of a bee!
+The Italian Buckfast Bees are placid compared to the UK Black Bees which are quite aggressive.

 Historical Bee Sayings and Phrases

 The course brought back a few memories of sayings and phrases passed down the generations such as "he's made a beeline....", "It's like a swarm!" or "as busy as a bee" and of course the old 1920's saying "It's the bee's knees" meaning good quality.